 Foods with a high percentage of water are:

-Alkaline foods, which are foods higher in Ph help offset strong stomach acid
+Alkaline foods, which are foods higher in Ph help neutralize strong stomach acid.

 You already know some of the Alkaline foods and how they offset stomach acid.

 You are wondering.
-Can an Alkaline Diet cure your acid reflux?
+Can an Alkaline Diet heal your acid reflux?

 The answer is simple.
-Eating less acidic foods and replacing them with more alkaline ones resolve in reducing the backflow of acid into your esophagus.
+Eating less acidic foods and changing them with more alkaline ones leads to reducing the backflow of acid into your esophagus.

 Acidic foods are foods with a lower pH like:

-Alkaline foods, which neutralize the acidic content of your stomach also numb the effect of your reflux.
+Alkaline foods, which offset the acidic content of your stomach also paralyzed the effect of your reflux.